 When shopping for pumpkin puree, make sure you buy 100% pumpkin without any added sugars or spices.

 If you'd like, you can make your own pumpkin puree by roasting a baking pumpkin, scooping out the insides, and pureeing the flesh.

 This recipe can also be made on the stovetop.
 Simmer the soup for about a half an hour before pureeing.

-- 2 1/2 cups low sodium vegetable broth (plus up to one cup more, to taste)
+2 1/2 cups low-sodium vegetable broth (plus up to 1 cup more, to taste)

 Add the ginger, garlic, and bay leaves and sauté for another couple of minutes.